jhsware/inferno-bootstrap/README.md

 import { Input } from 'inferno-bootstrap/lib'
 ```

 You will find a working webpack.config file in the folder `test/browser`.
-Don't forget to add your .babelrc
+Don't forget to add your babel plugin devDepencies etc.
-file and babel package devDepencies.

 ## Animations ##
 This package uses the standard bootstrap CSS-animations with the help of the [inferno-animation](https://github.com/jhsware/inferno-animation) library.